 For many seasons, most of that training focused on bicycling.
 But for the past five years it’s been all about standup paddleboarding, which, Bradley said, is the best offseason way he’s found to train for the alpine.

 “It really exercises your core and your legs,” Bradley said.
 “It’s amazing how standup paddleboarding helps give you the catlike balance to pull out those quick recoveries without even thinking when you’re on the snow.
 That sense of staying in balance as you move across the water or down a mountain is very similar.
 It got me in such good shape for my last ski trip that I was able to rip from first to last chair.”

 While Bradley realizes that not every skier has access to the glories of the Pacific Ocean, the beauty of SUP is how it has imported surf culture inland, especially to the high country’s mirror-blue lakes and fast-moving rivers and streams.

+MacArthur said SUP, the grandfather of all board sports, is a natural crossover for skiers and snowboarders.
 Building on Bradley’s key tenants of balance and core strength, here are MacArthur’s three basic skills to focus on for skiers and snowboarders getting into the unfrozen water for the first time:

 - The No. 1 focus is having a neutral stance on your board, which is very similar to the neutral stance you use for alpine or nordic skiing.